Valerie A. Fitzhugh: Career and research

 In 2009, Fitzhugh was appointed Assistant Professor of Pathology and Laboratory Medicine at the University of Medicine and Dentistry of New Jersey (UMDNJ).
 In 2013, UMDNJ merged with Rutgers University and Fitzhugh's title became Assistant Professor of Pathology and Laboratory Medicine at Rutgers New Jersey Medical School.
 In 2014, Fitzhugh was promoted to Associate Professor in the Department of Pathology and Laboratory Medicine.
 As an associate professor, Fitzhugh has been involved in both medical school and residency education.
 She became the director of the pathology residency education and teaches Musculoskeletal and Integumentary Systems Courses as well as the Pathology course for Rutgers medical students.
 As the former chair of the Committee on Curriculum, Academic Programs and Policies, Fitzhugh helped guide the structure of medical education at Rutgers.

 In 2018, Fitzhugh was appointed to Associate Professor of Pathology and Laboratory Medicine at Rutgers-Robert Wood Johnson Medical School.
 In 2020, she was promoted to Interim Chair for both the Department of Pathology, Immunology, and Laboratory Medicine at Rutgers-New Jersey Medical School and for the Department of Pathology and Laboratory Medicine at Rutgers-Robert Wood Johnson Medical School.
-She also directs and chairs the Pathology and Laboratory Medicine department at the Clara Maass Medical Center and is the president of the New Jersey Society of Clinical Pathology.
+She is the president of the New Jersey Society of Clinical Pathology.
 As a physician specializing in orthopedic pathology and cytopathology, Fitzhugh signs out surgical pathology specimens, bone and soft tissue specimens, and cytopathology specimens.